UdaySagar25/scala-spark/articleFiles/27-2-25/writing-json-files-from-spark.md

 ```
 We can see that the JSON object has been created with nested JSON objects.

-### How can write a JSON file in the existing path?
+### How can I write a JSON file in the existing path?
 By default, if we give a file path which already exists during file write, Spark session will throw an error.
 For example
 ```scala
 nestedDf.coalesce(1).write